Skip to content

 Yes, but your options are limited.
 Most baby monitor apps need Wi-Fi or mobile data.
 If your nursery has weak Wi-Fi or you want a completely offline solution, there are two approaches.

 Bluetooth mode.
 Cloud Baby Monitor supports Bluetooth connections when both devices are nearby.
 Range tops out at about 30 feet with walls, which covers most apartments.
-We tested Bluetooth mode in a two-bedroom apartment and the signal held through one wall, but through two walls, audio started cutting out.
+In a typical two-bedroom apartment the signal holds through one wall, but through two walls the audio starts cutting out.

 Mobile data.
-Every app on our list works over 4G and 5G, adding about 1 to 2 seconds of extra delay in our testing compared to Wi-Fi.
+Every app covered here works over 4G and 5G, adding a bit of extra delay compared to Wi-Fi.
 Battery drain also increases on cellular, so keep both devices plugged in if you go this route.
 If your home Wi-Fi drops frequently, check our guide to fixing Wi-Fi connection problems before relying on cellular as a workaround.

 FaceTime or video call workaround.
 Start a FaceTime call between two Apple devices and leave it running.
 Free, but no noise alerts and no background mode.
 If you’re having trouble with FaceTime, check our guide on FaceTime activation issues.